 Try mindfulness-based counseling and improve your ADHD symptoms.

 Meditation and mindfulness go hand in hand, as practicing meditation can lead to better mindfulness.
-Meditation is recommended for people with ADHD to improve their attentiveness and memory and reduce negative mood and anxiety.

 Even short daily meditations can show as good results as those from high-intensity practices.
 Learn some meditation techniques and how to meditate with ADHD:

 - Grounding.
 You might consider grounding yourself as your first step to mindful meditation practice.
 Paying attention to your physical contact with the surroundings can help you lower mental activity and calm down your emotions.
 Also, some ADHD symptoms can disappear while practicing.